 Heather Cornwell then began her career as a litigation attorney serving as an Assistant Chief Counsel for the Department of Homeland Security, as well as an associate attorney at another Phoenix law firm.
-Ms. Cornwell is a member of the State Bar of Arizona and is admitted to practice in the Federal District Court for the District of Arizona.
+Ms. Cornwell is a member of the State Bar of New Mexico and the State Bar of Arizona.
+She is also admitted to practice in the Federal District Court for the District of Arizona.

 Heather Cornwell is an Arizona native and prides herself on being able to advocate for community members that have been injured and are also unfamiliar with the process and procedure of civil law suits.

 In her free time, Heather Cornwell enjoys spending as much time outside as possible hiking, swimming, riding bikes and camping with family, friends and her puppies.
 It is also important for her to give-back and participate in her community, and is an active volunteer with Valley of the Sun United Way.

 The offices of Lerner and Rowe and their attorneys believe in respecting their customers.